Canon 5D Mark II vs Nikon D4S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark II and the D4S have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the D4S have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the D4S was followed by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 5D Mark II and D4S can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Nikon D4S Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark II better than the Nikon D4S or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.